The Best Things To Do In Myrtle Beach

-When planning a seaside getaway with the girls, it's key to pick a place that can fulfill everybody's wish list.
-As the anchor of a 60-mile stretch of Grand Strand waterfront communities, each with its own unique appeal, Myrtle Beach, South Carolina, is perfectly positioned to cater to just about any crew's coastal escape.
-Innovative and crazy-fresh seafood?
+Say the words "beach trip" to half a dozen people, and they are likely to summon distinct vacation visions: some sleepy and sun soaked, some packed with outdoor adventure, and some retail rich—where browsing for seashell-encrusted souvenirs and shopping for breezy cover-ups are the activities of the afternoon.
+That's why, when planning a seaside getaway with the girls, it's key to pick a place that can satisfy everyone's wish list.
+As the anchor of a 60-mile stretch of Grand Strand waterfront communities, each with its own unique appeal, Myrtle Beach, South Carolina, is perfectly positioned to cater to just about any crew's ideal coastal escape.
+Innovative epicurean experiences?
+Check.
+Fresh seafood?
 Check.
 Boutique-shopping districts loaded with charm?
 Check.
 Lush landscaped gardens, moonlit kayak tours, and live music spilling out into the streets?
 Check, check, and check.

-What's more, Myrtle Beach's quick recovery from the effects of Hurricane Matthew in 2016 was just the beginning of the city's current renaissance.
-There is a fresh crop of new (and improved) hotels opening each season; the iconic boardwalk keeps expanding (this year, it will stretch all the way to 16th Avenue North); and old-favorite entertainment districts are proudly showing off new looks (see Broadway at the Beach's warehouse-inspired overhaul).
+What's more, Myrtle Beach's recovery from the effects of Hurricane Matthew in 2016 was just the beginning of the city's current renaissance.
+There's a fresh crop of new (and improved) hotels opening each season; the iconic boardwalk keeps expanding (this year, it will stretch all the way to 16th Avenue North); and old-favorite entertainment districts are proudly showing off new looks (see Broadway at the Beach's warehouse-inspired overhaul).

 Myrtle Beach Hotels and Resorts

-If having a central location to slather on sunscreen together in the morning (or sip nightcaps in your pajamas at day's end) is key for your group, book a stay at the Island Vista Resort, where the multiroom suites sleep up to 10 and feature amenities like full kitchens, cozy living and dining areas, ocean-view balconies, and laundry machines.
-And with a nearly mile-long buffer separating the resort's wide, clean beach from the nearest hotel in either direction, it feels fully removed from the rowdy crowds and miniature golf madness of the city's more densely developed areas.
+If having a central location to slather on sunscreen together in the morning (or sip nightcaps in your pajamas at day's end) is key for your group, book a stay at the Island Vista Resort, where the multi-room suites sleep up to 10 and feature amenities such as full kitchens, cozy living and dining areas, ocean-view balconies, and laundry machines.
+It's billed as "the only oceanfront hotel for nearly a mile in either direction."
+So, with big buffers separating the resort's wide, clean beach from the nearest hotels, it feels fully removed from the rowdy crowds and miniature golf madness of the city's more densely developed areas.

 Myrtle Beach Bars

 Start things off on a high (make that high-energy) note with a cruise through the open-air bars clustered near the Myrtle Beach Boardwalk, with their people-watching patios and party-time vibes.
-But a trip isn't all sugary frozen drinks and oversize fishbowls here—and it's worth veering slightly off the main drag for something with a little more personality and polish.
-At The Chemist, modern mixology is served up with a science-lab twist (try the Molecular Mule—with vodka, house-made blueberry-lavender simple syrup, lime juice, and from-scratch ginger beer) alongside a menu of experimental dishes.
+But a trip isn't all sugary frozen drinks and oversize fishbowls here.
+It's worth veering slightly off the main drag for something with a little more personality and polish.
+At The Chemist, modern mixology is served up with a science-lab twist (try the Molecular Mule, which is made with vodka, house-made blueberry-lavender simple syrup, lime juice, and from-scratch ginger beer) alongside a menu of experimental dishes.

 Myrtle Beach Restaurants

-Speaking of waterfront dining, there's no shortage of options, attitudes, and dress codes to choose from, and you and your girls can easily divide your time between fancier environs and flip-flop–friendly joints.
+Speaking of waterfront dining, there's no shortage of options, attitudes, and dress codes to choose from, and you and your traveling companions can easily divide your time between fancier environs and flip-flop–friendly joints.
 For brunch, there's 56-year-old Myrtle Beach mainstay the Sea Captain's House, a 1930 home with a grassy lawn that backs up to the sand.
 Regulars go for Crab Cakes Benedict and the restaurant's signature She Crab Soup.

 Myrtle Beach Shopping

-You can stock up on Southern-made snacks (from brands like Birmingham's Merry Cheese Crisps and New Orleans' Love, Cookie) while browsing at the original Southern Living store in The Market Common.
+You can stock up on Southern-made snacks (from brands like Birmingham's Merry Cheese Crisps and New Orleans's Love, Cookie) while browsing at the original Southern Living store in The Market Common.
 To take a deeper look inside the happening local creative scene, join a First Friday Art Walk, now approaching its second year, and peruse the works on display in over a dozen galleries and restaurants located in the Five Points area along Broadway and Main streets.
 If you can't make First Friday, stage a walk of your own any day you like.

 Myrtle Beach Attractions